Solutions to twisted word equations and equations in virtually free groups: Twisted word equations

-The algorithm stores intermediate equations with a length bound in $\Oh(|G|\Abs{\cS}^2)$.
-Moreover, $\cSol(\cS)=\es$ \IFF $L(\cA)= \es$; and $\abs{\cSol(\cS)}<\infty$ \IFF $\cA$ doesn't contain any directed cycle. \end{theorem} \prref{thm:central} implies that $\cSol(\cS)$ is effectively \edtol, and that we can decide in polynomial space (resp.~deterministic exponential time) whether $\cS$ is solvable and whether or not there are only finitely many solutions.
-The problem to decide emptiness of $\cSol(\cS)$ is known to be $\PSPACE$-hard by \cite{koz77} because the intersection problem of regular languages is a special case.
-If the finite monoid $N$ is not part of the input, then the best known lower bound is $\NP$-hardness.
+\begin{proof} This is a formal consequence of \prref{thm:central}. \end{proof} Sections~\ref{sec:pretria} through \ref{sec:cm} are devoted to the proof of \prref{thm:central}.
+The theorem implies that we can decide in \PSPACE\ (hence, in deterministic singly exponential time) whether $\cS$ is solvable and whether or not there are only finitely many solutions.
+The decision problem of whether a word equation with regular constraints has a \solu is known to be \PSPACE-hard by \cite{koz77} because the intersection problem of regular languages is a special case.
+In our setting, if the finite monoid $N$ is small, then the best known lower bound to date is $\NP$-hardness: it is the lower bound for deciding whether or not a linear Diophantine system over $\N$ has a \solu \cite{HU}.